- Department of Funeral Service

 The purpose of this booklet is to acquaint you with your rights, privileges and obligations as a member of the best Sigma chapter in the world.
 This booklet will also give you information about your current officers, how to reach them and their outlook for the coming year.

 Sigma Phi Sigma, Gamma Chapter was fully recognized by Central State College on 22 October 1970.
 The Alpha Chapter is located at Southern Illinois University at Carbondale, Carbondale, Illinois.
 We are an outgrowth of The Funeral Service Education Club which was established from 1965 - 1968.
 Our past members have made significant contributions at UCO, the local community, in the state and throughout the nation.
 Since UCO is only one of five schools in the nation to offer a bachelor of science degree in funeral service, our members come from diverse backgrounds.
 Past accomplishments include the establishment of the UCO Bloodhounds, participation in the Homecoming Parade and various scholarships and awards.
-We hope to build on our past into the next millenium.
+We hope to build on our past into the next millennium.

 II.
 Your Officers